-- 1. The student, when appropriate; - 2.
-The student's parents/guardians; - 3.
+- 1. The child, when appropriate; - 2.
+The child's parent(s)/guardian(s); - 3.
 Other medical professionals, e.g., licensed physician, physician's assistant, or nurse practitioner; - 4.
-Local first responders for the building in which the student is assigned to attend school; - 5.
+Local first responders for the building in which the child is assigned to attend school; - 5.
 The school nurse; - 6.
-Clergy, if requested by the student or his or her parents/guardians; - 7.
-Other individuals to provide support to the student or his or her parents/guardians; and - 8.
+Clergy, if requested by the child or his or her parent(s)/guardians(s); - 7.
+Other individuals to provide support to the child or his or her parent(s)/guardian(s); and - 8.
 School personnel designated by the Superintendent.